 - Be certain that every one of the senior’s physical needs are met to circumvent problematic behaviors.
 Maintain a comfortable temperature in the house, keep a number of healthy snacks and drinks handy, and encourage regular exercise and movement.

 - Offer proper physical contact often such as hugging, holding the person’s hand, or rubbing his/her back, when welcomed by the senior, communicating reassurance to relieve anxiety.

 It is also helpful to make certain you’ve got plenty of time for scheduled breaks to tend to your own self-care needs and alleviate the stress that is commonly inherent in looking after a senior with Alzheimer’s disease.
 Home Sweet Home In-Home Care’s caregivers are thoroughly trained and experienced in effective, compassionate Alzheimer’s care, and are here for you with as much or as little respite care as needed.
-For additional helpful resources on home or dementia care in Portage, MI and other Michigan communities, or to schedule a free in-home consultation, contact us at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek.
+For additional helpful resources about our Kalamazoo long-term care or the Michigan communities that we serve, or to schedule a free in-home consultation, contact us at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek.
 For a full list of the communities we serve, please visit our Locations page.